 When you call Danko Meredith Trial Lawyers, we will immediately launch an investigation into your case.
 We work with subject matter experts and specialists to give every case the resources it needs to succeed.
 Once we uncover the cause of the EMS helicopter or fixed-wing crash that caused your injuries or the death of a loved one, we will file your injury claim against the correct defendant or defendants.
 And we’ll do all that within the applicable deadline.

 It can take years for the NTSB to complete its report.
 And that report almost always favors the defendants.
-It is important to have an attorney with experience in EMS aircraft accident cases by your side from the outset ensures that you will receive the best possible compensation.
+Have an attorney with experience in EMS aircraft accident cases by your side from the outset ensures that you will receive the best possible compensation.
 If you or a loved one has suffered injuries from a medical helicopter crash or air ambulance crash anywhere in America, contact us.
 We can help you secure fair financial compensation for your loss.